reload random objects as if it were a first person shooter

 One Reddit user thought it would be a good idea to imitate the typical exaggerated mannerisms of first person shooter games like DOOM or Halo and be as cool as the DOOM Slayer or the Master Chief while reloading their weapons in an impossible way, only with walking things. at home.
 Small appliances such as the vacuum cleaner or the toaster have never seemed so threatening, just as I did not know that you could reload a purse, a pencil sharpener or a lamp like a weapon and that it really was totally spectacular.

-A detail that is difficult to overlook as well, apart from how natural and precise each “recharge” is, is that this user recreates the natural movement of the character’s hand when aiming.
-Another of the typical mannerisms of first-person shooter games, so that it is not unnatural to hold the gun in your hand without any movement.
+A detail that is difficult to overlook too, apart from how natural and precise each “reload” is, is that this user recreates the natural movement of the character’s hand when aiming.
+Another of the typical mannerisms of first-person shooter games, so that it is not unnatural to hold the weapon in your hand without any movement.
 As if it were the pulse of the character.